m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

-- Started as an intern, and became a full-stack developer in 6 months by getting 2 promotions.
+- Started as an intern, and became a full-stack developer in 6 months by getting **two promotions**.
 - Maintained the company's SaaS by eliminating bugs and UI issues that affect **customers' experience**.
 - Created an interface for an e-commerce website and a landing page for a bank.
 - Wrote the interfaces from scratch **exactly as their design**, also **modeled relational databases**, built **REST APIs** on **Node.js**, implemented **Web RTC** and **cron schedulers**.